sherpa396/HealthyClick/README.md

     pip install Pillow

     ```

-## Run following commands :
+* Run following commands :
-Command for Window PC
    ```
     py manage.py makemigrations
     py manage.py migrate
     py manage.py runserver
    ```

 * Now enter following URL in Your Browser Installed On Your Pc

     ```http://127.0.0.1:8000/  ```

  ## CHANGES REQUIRED
+ * Admin can assign doctor to patient.

 ## Drawbacks/LoopHoles
-* A gmail account is needed to provide feedback, and the user needs to turn on access for less secure apps.
 * An initial admin account is needed for approving all other accounts.